Logiqx/gps-details/docs/devices/garmin/power/README.md

 - GPS only
 - GPS + GLONASS
-- GPS + GALILEO
+- GPS + Galileo
 - All Systems
 - All Systems + Multi-Band

-With the introduction of multi-band, Garmin also provided a feature called [SatIQ](https://www.garmin.com/en-GB/blog/garmin-engineer-talks-satiq-longer-battery-life-same-precise-tracking/) which can dynamically switch between "all systems" and "all systems + multi-band".
-How SatIQ operates under the covers is Garmin proprietary, but my expectation is that they were either using the [accuracy estimates](https://medium.com/@mikeg888/gnss-accuracy-estimates-74a04ce20608) from the GNSS chipset (Airoha / Synaptics), or the [pseudo range residuals](https://gssc.esa.int/navipedia/index.php/GNSS_Measurements_Modelling) themselves.
+With the introduction of multi-band, Garmin also provided a feature called [SatIQ](https://www.garmin.com/en-GB/blog/garmin-engineer-talks-satiq-longer-battery-life-same-precise-tracking/) to dynamically switch between "all systems" and "all systems + multi-band".
+How SatIQ operates under the hood is Garmin proprietary, but my expectation is that they were either using the [accuracy estimates](https://medium.com/@mikeg888/gnss-accuracy-estimates-74a04ce20608) from the GNSS chipset (Airoha / Synaptics), or the [pseudo range residuals](https://gssc.esa.int/navipedia/index.php/GNSS_Measurements_Modelling) themselves.

 Whatever the logic, the effect is that the GNSS receiver switches between "all systems" and "all systems + multi-band" based on the quality of the final solution.

-### New Approach

-With the advent of the fenix 9 and fenix 9 Pro, Garmin have had a rethink about GNSS configuration.
-Everything is now using SatIQ (albeit with more variety) and the names for the [satellite settings](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-0E83C645-3795-4505-B5C1-2B97415DFA80.html) are more consistent with the names for the [activity power modes](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-A98507AE-C8FE-4CE7-A441-417DEAC99C65.html).

-- Max Accuracy (aka Performance)
-- Normal (aka Balanced)
-- Extended Battery
-- Max Battery

-It is possible to diagnose what is actually occurring under the covers thanks to the excellent [FIT File Viewer](https://www.fitfileviewer.com/).
-There is a lot of interesting metadata inside the FIT files produced by Garmin devices, and some time ago I reverse-engineered the [GPS mode changes](https://logiqx.github.io/gps-details/devices/garmin/developer/gps-events.html).
-Since these findings have been incorporated into the FIT File Viewer, we observe when a device changes its GNSS configuration.

-What is immediately apparent when doing some basic testing of the fenix 9 Pro is that "GPS only" has gone, and so has the basic  "All Systems".
-The new satellite settings include the following:

-- All + Multi-Band
-- Auto Select - All + Multi-Band, or All Systems
-- GPS + Galileo

-Note: The auto select mode sometimes stops using GLONASS which is referred to as "constellation shedding" by [the5krunner](https://the5krunner.com/).

-It is also important to note the battery saving modes can also reduce the recording frequency of track points, despite the "every second" recording interval.
-The "extended battery" mode sometimes records track points every 2 seconds,  and "max battery" sometimes records track points every 5 seconds

-There is a response in the Garmin forums which clarifies that the fenix 9 series only supports SatIQ - see [thread](https://forums.garmin.com/developer/connect-iq/i/bug-reports/fenix-9-position-configuration_gps_xxxxx-not-supported?CommentId=17ac02e8-293c-4ad2-b195-56f93f5dee8b) for details.

-### Power Modes

-Garmin introduced the concept of "[power modes](https://support.garmin.com/en-GB/?faq=UKdcLjyUEZ4xdiX5HWzgp7)" for the fenix 6, and they have been present on all subsequent models of the fenix.
+Garmin had previously introduced the concept of "[power modes](https://support.garmin.com/en-GB/?faq=UKdcLjyUEZ4xdiX5HWzgp7)" for the fenix 6, and they have been present on all subsequent models of the fenix.
 The default satellite settings for each of the power modes are as follows:

 |                                |  fenix 6  |         fenix 7          |         fenix 8          |     fenix 9      |
 | ------------------------------ | :-------: | :----------------------: | :----------------------: | :--------------: |